Which Type of Hair Color is Right for You?

 Demi-permanent hair color is designed to enhance natural or previously color treated hair.
 Like the hair color type mentioned above, it won’t lighten hair or remove the hair’s natural pigment.
 The benefits of demi-permanent hair color include: covering gray hair, changing the tone of the hair and deepening the color of the hair.
 You’ll also experience less fading overtime.
 Another benefit of demi-permanent color is that the results are typically less homogeneous than with permanent hair color.
 In other words, root regrowth may be less noticeable than with permanent hair color, which changes the pigment of the hair entirely.

 For anyone looking to make a dramatic change to the hair, permanent hair color is the best option.
 Permanent hair color penetrates the hair’s cuticle to change the hair’s natural pigment.
 For this reason, permanent hair color is the best option for lightening hair or covering gray hair.
 Unlike the temporary types of color listed above, permanent is just that.
 It doesn’t wash out – it only grows out.
 If you want to go two shades lighter or darker, permanent hair color is your best choice.

 When thinking of coloring your hair, do keep in mind that you may want to consult with a professional about your plan before proceeding.
 Also, be sure to read any warning labels that come with the product(s) you choose.
-Doing so will help you avoid a color disaster and achieve that fresh new look this season.
+Doing so will help you avoid a color disaster, choose the right hair color type, and achieve that fresh new look this season.